Non-player character

 A non-player character greets the player in the 2019 video game A Short Hike.

 A non-player character (NPC) is a character in a game that is not controlled by a player.
-The term originated in traditional tabletop role-playing games where it applies to characters controlled by the gamemaster (or referee) rather than by another player.
-In video games, this usually means a computer-controlled character that has a predetermined set of behaviors that potentially will impact gameplay, but will not necessarily be the product of true artificial intelligence.
+The term originated in traditional tabletop role-playing games where it applies to characters controlled by the gamemaster, or referee, rather than by another player.
+In video games, this term usually means a computer-controlled character that has a predetermined set of behaviors that potentially will impact gameplay.